open-telemetry/opentelemetry-specification/specification/collector/README.md

 - An OpenTelemetry Collector _MUST_ accept an [OpenTelemetry Collector configuration file](#opentelemetry-collector-configuration-file).
-- An OpenTelemetry Collector _MUST_ be able to be compiled with any and all additional [Collector components](#opentelemetry-collector-components) that the user wishes to include.
+- An OpenTelemetry Collector _MUST_ be able to include any and all additional [Collector components](#opentelemetry-collector-components) that the user wishes to include.